Perhap/perhap/README.md

 Perhap is inspired by domain driven design in that it implements a bounded context containing domain services that manage entity models that are created and updated based on domain events.

-A *bounded context* provides the logical and semantic context for entities, models, and events.
+A *context* provides the logical and semantic context for entities, models, and events.
 It's also a security realm for accessing models and events.
 Bounded contexts own their own entities, domain services, models, and events.

-A *domain* is an area of activity within a bounded context.
+A *domain* is an area of activity within a context.

-An *entity* is anything with identity that may be modeled within a bounded context.
+An *entity* is anything with identity that may be modeled within a context.

 An *event* is something that happens, typically in the real world, and affects how a domain might model an entity.

 A *model* is a representation of an entity within a domain.

 As an event store, Perhap can receive events, persist them, and deliver them.
-In its current form, it receives events by HTTP, persists them to Riak or Cassandra, and delivers them either by HTTP or to a registered domain service.
+In its current form, it receives events by HTTP, persists them to a database like DynamoDB, Riak, or Cassandra, and delivers them either by HTTP or to a registered domain service.

 As a DDD framework, Perhap can deliver events along with a persisted model to a domain service, which is expected to transform that model with those events, and return the transformed model along with any new events the service wants published.
 Perhap also allows clients to access those models by HTTP and subscribe to changes to a model over a web socket.

+As a reactive system, Perhap is expected to have consistent response behaviors, support an application architecture that is resilient, be easily implemented in an elastic deployment, and serve as the foundation for passing messages as events.

 ### Perhap event store